LPgenerator/django-db-mailer/docs/settings.rst

 *Note: Do not forget define on command line queue name.*

-``django-db-mailer`` can work without any third-party apps, but if you want to use all available app features and send emails on the background with priorities, you need configure some apps, which will be pretty for your project and clients.
+``django-db-mailer`` can work without any third-party apps, but if you want to use all available app features and send emails on the background with priorities and scheduler, you need configure some apps, which will be pretty for your project and your clients.

 **Templates Revision**: